agilyol/sipml5webrtc/README.md

-# sipml5webrtc
+#webrtc for frameworks
-The file content simpl javascript functions for making calls from the web with using webrtc.
+The file content simple javascript functions for making calls from the web with using webrtc.
 I created application base of sipml5 api.

 	Application Requirements: